History of rail transportation in the United States

 Railroads played a large role in the development of the United States from the Industrial Revolution in the Northeast (1820s–1850s) to the settlement of the West (1850s–1890s).
-The American railroad mania began with the founding of the first passenger and freight line in the country, the Baltimore and Ohio Railroad, in 1827, and the "Laying of the First Stone" ceremonies.
+The American railroad mania began with the founding of the first passenger and freight line in the country, the Baltimore and Ohio Railroad, in 1827 and the "Laying of the First Stone" ceremonies.
 Its long construction westward over the Appalachian Mountains began in the next year.
-It flourished with continuous railway building projects for the next 45 years until the financial Panic of 1873, followed by a major economic depression, that bankrupted many companies and temporarily stymied growth.
+It flourished with continuous railway building projects for the next 45 years until the financial Panic of 1873, followed by a major economic depression that bankrupted many companies and temporarily stymied growth.

-Railroads not only increased the speed of transport, they also dramatically lowered its cost.
-The first transcontinental railroad brought passengers and freight across the country in a matter of days instead of months and at one tenth the cost of stagecoach or wagon transport.
-With economical transportation in the West (previously regarded as the Great American Desert) farming, ranching and mining could be done at a profit.
-Railroads transformed the country, particularly the West (which had few navigable rivers).

-For example, before the railroads, if a farmer were to ship a load of corn only 200 miles to Chicago, the shipping cost by wagon would exceed the sale price.
-Under such circumstances, farming could not make a profit.
-Mining and other economic activity in the West were similarly inhibited by the high cost of wagon transportation.
-One Congressman referring to the West, bluntly stated that "All that land wasn't worth ten cents until the railroads came."
-When the United States bought the Louisiana Purchase in 1803, people thought populating it would take 300 years.
-With railroads, it took only 30 years.
-The low cost of shipping by rail converted the Great American Desert to the great American breadbasket.
+Railroads increased the speed of transport and dramatically lowered its cost.
+In the West where navigable rivers were few, the low cost allowed shipping of primary sector products hundreds of miles at a profit.
+Converting the Great American Desert of the Louisiana Purchase into the American breadbasket took decades rather than centuries.